 Participants conduct independent research projects in faculty laboratories in the areas of microbiology, molecular biology, cell biology, developmental biology, neurobiology or invertebrate/vertebrate physiology.
 See Summer Research Mentors for detailed descriptions of faculty interest.
 See Student Research for examples of projects from previous summers.

 The program pairs each student with a faculty mentor who will supervise the student projects.
 Students are involved daily in their selected research.
-At the end of the summer students present the results of their research at both a department-wide poster session and symposium.
+At the end of the summer students present the results of their research at both a university-wide poster session and symposium.
 In addition, students attend weekly journal clubs, a workshop on ethical issues in research, as well as sessions on post-graduate education.
 The program provides informal social and recreational events.
-Students will receive a stipend of $3750 for the 2014 summer program.
+Students will receive a stipend of $3750 for the 2015 summer program.

 *This material is based upon work supported by the National Science Foundation under Grant Number DBI-1156569.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.